 Getting a Misdemeanor Expunged in Kentucky

-After completing your sentence or successfully completing probation, you can now petition the courts of Kentucky for your misdemeanor record to be expunged, provided that you have no pending charges and your petition is filed no sooner than five (5) years after your sentence or probation is completed, whichever occurs first.
+Generally speaking, the Commonwealth of Kentucky allows for misdemeanors to be expunged, provided that you have no new charges and your petition is filed no sooner than five (5) years after your sentence or probation is completed.

 Are you looking for a criminal defense lawyer in Lexington, Kentucky?
 Save time and find the reliable team you need today.
-You deserve a decent and effective defense.
-We got your back!
+You deserve a caring and effective defense.
+Hire a team that you know has your back!